by Bob Enyart (and online also as CarnegieStages.com)

-Preliminary Comment on Beginning of Biological Development: The Colorado Legislative Council has persisted in claiming against all scientific and medical research and common usage of English grammar that the phrase "the beginning of biological development," is "a term which is not defined… and is not an accepted medical or scientific term."
-So prior to presenting our answers to the council's thirteen questions, we're summarizing references that address this matter first, for both sexual (fertilization) and asexual (twinning, cloning, etc.) human reproduction.
+Preliminary Comment on Beginning of Biological Development: The Colorado abolition community led by Colorado Right To Life has repeatedly brought a personhood amendment to their statewide ballot.
+Through that process, the Colorado Legislative Council has claimed, against all scientific and medical research and common usage of English grammar, that the phrase "the beginning of biological development," is "a term which is not defined… and is not an accepted medical or scientific term."
+So here we summarize references that address this matter for both sexual (fertilization) and asexual (twinning, cloning, etc.) human reproduction.

 THE BEGINNING OF BIOLOGICAL DEVELOPMENT

 The following scientific references are provided by medical ethicist Dr. Prof. Dianne N. Irving of Georgetown University who herself writes herein, "Scientifically, the term 'embryo' as it refers to the sexually reproduced single-cell human embryo should apply from the biological beginning of that human organism, i.e., at the beginning of the process of fertilization or first contact of the sperm with the oocyte (as documented by Carnegie Stage 1)."

 So, beginning this list of references with the widely influential Carnegie Stages of Early Human Embryonic Development: